1jour1vin

 Rated estate (2022 guide) Recommended (Wine producer recommended by Robert Parker - The Wine Advocate)

-From a newly acquired plot that has long been cultivated organically, the 2011 Fleurie reveals deep and delicate aromas of plum and blackberry with spicy nuances of stone, iodine, and marrowbone.
-A deep, rich wine with a long finish, it stands out for its excellent accessibility.
-Expect this newcomer to be enjoyable until at least 2018.
+Made from a newly acquired vineyard that has long been farmed organically, the 2011 Fleurie reveals deep, delicate aromas of plum and blackberry with piquant notes of spice, stone, iodine, and marrow.
+A deep, rich wine with a long finish, it stands out for its excellent drinkability.
+Expect this newcomer to deliver pleasure until at least 2018.

 About the estate: